koverholt/gemini-agent-ai-camp/README.md

 # Gemini Agent AI Camp: Working with AI Agents

-This repository contains three different approaches to working with generative AI: **Google Generative AI (Gemini)**, **LangChain**, and **LangGraph**.
+This repository contains three different approaches to working with generative AI: **Gemini API**, **LangChain**, and **LangGraph**.
 The examples are organized into separate notebooks that progressively build more complex pipelines.

 Each notebook is self-contained and demonstrates a different approach to working with generative AI models and LLM frameworks.
 You can run the notebooks in any Jupyter environment to experiment with the workflow.